Chia Pudding with Almond Milk – Filling and Slimming

 The many perks of chia seeds

 Is chia pudding healthy?
-Why yes, of course – not only do chia seeds have a loooot of fiber, antioxidants and even protein, they offer several other health benefits that make them perfect in any diet.
+Why yes, of course – not only do chia seeds have a loooot of fiber, antioxidants and even protein, chia seeds offer several other health benefits that make them perfect in any diet.

 These tiny black seeds are full of important minerals like iron, magnesium, calcium, potassium, and are a rich source of omega-3 fatty acids.
 In fact, our weight loss plans often include chia seed recipes for breakfast or as a healthy dessert.

-Apart from their great nutritional value and low calorie count, chia seeds are very good for sprucing up your metabolism and digestive system.
+Apart from their great nutritional value and low calorie count, chia seeds are very good for your digestive system.
 In simple words – they will make you poop regularly, which is good in every diet.